 Safety is relative.
 We build walls to protect ourselves from the elements and to protect ourselves from each other.
 We build walls to establish boundaries and to define territories.
 We decorate our walls, even in cave dwellings.
-We are born to create and once we are no longer cold and hungry we scratch and we paint, we leave our markings and glyphs to tell our stories in paint, and we do so to say that we were here.
+We are born to create and once we are no longer cold and hungry we scratch and we paint, we leave our markings and glyphs, we tell our stories and we do so to say that we were here.

-My sons’ rooms are tiny; we shed objects when we arrived, but we continue to live in a jammed space.
+My sons’ rooms are tiny; we shed objects when we arrived after losses, finding the heart to seek something new.
+But we continue to live in a jammed space.
 My boys do not speak of it.

 My younger son’s walls are badly cracked, layers of plaster formed of horse hair and metal webbing and God knows what beneath the surface.
 The walls hold their own, though he and his brother used to bounce tennis balls and handballs against them.
 Boys do these things, and because there was laughter I never said no. They jumped wildly on the mattress and slammed their sides and backs and elbows and knees against these walls.
 Boys do these things, and still there was laughter and I never said no.